OET

 Re-marking Policy

-The OET Re-marking Policy aims to ensure that candidates can request a re-mark of one or more sub-tests if you believe that your results do not reflect your performance on the test.
-We aim to ensure that such requests are received, reviewed and resolved fairly and transparently.
+Our Re-marking Policy aims to ensure that candidates can request a re-mark of one or more sub-tests if you believe that your results do not reflect your true performance on the test.

 1.2 When can I request a re-mark of my sub-test?